 Every course will meet five days a week for two hours and five minutes per class session.
 The last day of the term may be utilized by your instructor for a final exam, final project, or final paper.
 Class size is likely to range from 10 to 18 students.

-Enrollment in the Duke Summer College for High School Students program begins on December 1, 2016.
-Course placement for daytime Duke undergraduate classes begins February 20, 2017, when pre-registration for Duke Summer Session opens.
+Enrollment in the Duke Summer College for High School Students program begins on December 4, 2017, with immediate placement into evening classes.
+Course placement for daytime Duke undergraduate classes begins February 19, 2018, when pre-registration for Duke Summer Session opens.